foundriesio/docs/source/reference-manual/linux/linux-layers.rst

-This layer is meant to be used as an extension of the vendor BSP layers (e.g. meta-freescale), but it can also handle board configuration files for cases where the vendor layer can't be easily compatible with LmP (e.g. layer based on an older Yocto release).
+This layer is meant to be used as an extension of the vendor BSP layers (e.g. meta-freescale), but it can also handle board configuration files for cases where the vendor layer can't be easily compatible with LmP (e.g. layer based on an older Yocto Project release).

 The main configuration file provided by this layer can be found at ``conf/machine/include/lmp-machine-custom.inc``, which gets included